Dancing on Ice 2020 line up - meet the skating celebrities

 Known for: Presenting Blue Peter, Cannonball and Match of the Day Kickabout

 Radzi wasn’t initially supposed to take part in Dancing On Ice 2020, but the Blue Peter presenter was called in last minute to replace Michael Barrymore following his injury.
-He’s certainly used to his sports, but will he find he struggles on ice?
+He’s certainly used to his sports, but his skills didn’t translate to the ice and he was sadly eliminated.

 Caprice Bourret